barvian/thesis/paper.md

 ##### Realm

 I hardly used Realm to its full extent, only relying on it to persistently store one model of data and only querying the database from one controller, but I was thoroughly impressed with its ease of use.
-I have no experience with Core Data, so I won't bother to compare its API with Realm's, but judging from what I've read in Apple documentation it undoubtedly takes some time to familiarize oneself with Core Data enough to comfortably incorporate it into a project.
+I have no experience with Core Data, so I won't bother to compare its API with Realm's, but judging from what I've read in Apple's documentation it undoubtedly takes some time to familiarize oneself with Core Data enough to comfortably incorporate it into a project.
 With Realm, on the other hand, I was able to create and query a model within minutes of installing the CocoaPod.

 ##### SSDynamicText